 In the eighteenth and nineteenth centuries church underwent numerous reconstructions.
+In the 18th century, an early modern sacristy was added to it and the interior changed in the Baroque style.
 Its partial regothisation occurred in 1949-1958 under the direction of the architect Alexander Holas.

 The church was characterized by a large number of entrance portals.
 Small ogival portals were placed in the third bay of the southern and northern facade of the nave and in the western facade of the southern aisle.
 Their edges were revived only with concaves or chamfers.
 The three most important ones led to the western bay of the nave: from the west, south and north.
 The southern one was embedded in a small rectangular protrusion of the wall, the edges of which were framed by a shaft, and the archivolt was supported on a high, diagonally cut pedestal.
 The western and northern portals have the form of a tall and narrow ogival recess, in which lower, ogival passages, which were both moulded with a shaft, were placed.